-Absent a valid waiver from the counterparty to each facility, an event of default under either the ING Facility or the Sumitomo Facility would result in material adverse effects to FSC, including (i) reducing or eliminating the ability of FSC to draw any additional amounts under such facilities and (ii) causing amounts due under each facility to become immediately due and payable.
-There can be no assurance that FSC would be able to obtain a waiver or amendment to avoid an event of default under one or both credit facilities, that the cost of such waiver or amendment would not be materially adverse to the business of FSC or that FSC would be able to re-finance or repay the amounts that would become due if the amounts under such credit facilities become immediately due and payable.
+Absent a valid waiver or amendment from the counterparties to each facility, an event of default under either the ING Facility or the Sumitomo Facility would result in material adverse effects on FSC, including (i) reducing or eliminating the ability of FSC to draw any additional amounts under such facilities, (ii) an automatic increase of the applicable interest rates under each facility to enhanced default rates of interest and (iii) allowing the administrative agent and the lenders under each facility to cause amounts due under each facility to become immediately due and payable.
+As described above, the occurrence of an event of default under either of the Convertible Notes or the 2019 Notes would permit the noteholders of such notes to cause amounts due thereunder to become immediately due and payable, which would have further material adverse effects on FSC.